stfc/cloud-deployed-apps/docs/DEPLOYING_APPS.md

 # 1. (Optional) Label nodes to run longhorn on

 Make sure you have labelled your nodes so that longhorn can use them as storage nodes.

+If you're also managing `capi`, these are set for you - so you don't need to do anything.

-You want to label your worker nodes, the default label is `longhorn.demo.io/longhorn-storage-node=true` but you can change this in the cluster-specific values like so:
+You want to label your worker nodes, the default label is `longhorn.store.nodeselect/longhorn-storage-node: "true`

+You can change this in the cluster-specific values like so:

 ```
 longhorn: